Weslen Júnior

-Weslen Júnior Faustino de Melo (born 12 November 1999) is a Brazilian professional footballer who plays as a forward for Bulgarian First League club Cherno More Varna.
+Weslen Júnior Faustino de Melo (born 12 November 1999) is a Brazilian professional footballer who plays as a forward for Thai League 1 club Rayong.

 Career

 Weslen Júnior was loaned to Armenian Premier League side Ararat Yerevan in 2019.

 He signed with Hungarian NB I side Puskás Akadémia in 2020.

 On 16 August 2022, Weslen Júnior signed with SJK in Finnish Veikkausliiga.
 He was first assigned to their academy squad.
 One year later, after having made only four appearances with SJK first team in the league, Weslen Júnior departed the club and moved to Bahrain.